gartcimore/bestspot4me/README.md

 - $vagrant fsnotify

+### Backend Serv

-Backend Serv is running on http://localhost:8081/
+> Backend Serv is running on http://localhost:8081/
-REST API should be accessible on http://localhost:8081/api/ Mongo Express is accessible via http://localhost:8081/mongo_express/
+> REST API should be accessible on http://localhost:8081/api/
+> Mongo Express is accessible via http://localhost:8081/mongo_express/

+### WebApp Serv
-WebApp Serv is running on http://localhost:8080/
+> WebApp Serv is running on http://localhost:8080/
-HMR is enabled
+> HMR is enabled